hr-virieux/hr-virieux/README.md

 # Hi there 👋
-I'm Henry Virieux, an architectural designer with a passion for coding and computational design.
+I'm Henry Virieux, an architectural designer with a passion for coding.

 ---

 ## Coding Skills
-- HTML & CSS
 - JavaScript
 - Python
+- C#

 ---